-These readings are for your own use, and are also used at Church of the Covenant on Wednesday mornings for 8am worship in the chapel, and 8:30 lectionary discussion in the Lodge of the Fishermen.
-We invite you to join us on Wednesday morning.
+These readings are for your own use, and are also used at Church of the Covenant on Wednesday afternoons at 5:30 in the Lodge of the Fishermen.
+We invite you to join us on Wednesday afternoon.

 Begin in silence in a comfortable place set aside for meditation.
 Lighting a candle can remind you of God’s presence and light.
 To become inwardly quiet, breathe normally, aware of your in-and-out breathing, letting it lead you into peacefulness.
 Take as long as you need for this.
 The quieter we are inwardly, the readier we are to listen for God’s living word.

 Read the psalm for the week each day.

 Read the first lesson on Monday, the second on Tuesday, the third on Wednesday, then repeat the cycle.
 As you go along, you may decide to read all the lessons each day.
 It is up to you, whatever is most helpful, and whatever develops as your own personal approach to the readings.